adamgul24/MuniScan/README.md

 4. **View Results:**
 - Results are saved to the `output/` folder as JSON and CSV.
-- Logs are available in `output/muniscan.log`.
+- Logs are available in `muniscan.log`.

 ## Notes
 - Ensure ZAP and Burp Suite are properly configured.